Maestro-111/movies-search-system/README.md

 ## TO DO

-1. Improve recommendations for user.
+1. Tweak the final equation with rating (recommendations.py produce_recommendations func)
-2. Tweak the final equation with rating (recommendations.py produce_recommendations func)
+2. Updating Forum Section.
-3. Updating Forum Section.
+3. Better front-end (?)